 Getting to Avoriaz

-Getting to Avoriaz from Geneva Airport takes less than 2 hours, and is easiest to do via a specialist transfer service, but you can also hire a car or take a bus.
+Avoriaz is a car-free resort.
+Geneva is the nearest airport and transfers take under two hours using a specialist transfer service, or you can hire a car, or take a bus.
 There are also two train stations within an hour’s drive of Avoriaz.
-Or you can drive all the way from the UK or Northern Europe.

 - Geneva Airport to Avoriaz: 100 km; about 1 hour, 45 minutes drive.